Early. . .very early one Sunday morning. . .I was pondering a question that demands an answer.

 “But don’t begin until you count the cost.
 For who would begin construction of a building without first calculating the cost to see if there is enough money to finish it?
 Otherwise, you might complete only the foundation before running out of money, and then everyone would laugh at you.
 They would say, ‘There’s the person who started that building and couldn’t afford to finish it!’”

-You can have a good idea. . .no, a great idea. . .a God idea…but if you don’t have what it takes to complete the assignment. . .you’d better leave it alone to another day.
+You can have a good idea. . .no, a great idea. . .a God idea…but you may need direction to complete the assignment. .

 In counting the cost. . .you need to carefully examine the big picture. . .sit down with your brain trust. . .your inner circle of advisors and determine what they think.
 Different people have different perspectives to bring to the project.

 You may not have any previous experience in this type activity or business . . . but there are those who have and who would have a willingness to lend you a helping hand.

 Ask God to bring you a divine appointment and let you recognize it as that.
 Remember, He wants you to finish the race successfully.